 - Dutch Rheumatoid Arthritis Foundation

-Results 167 patients were included in the analysis; 25% had a low activity level, and 75% had a high activity level.
-A regression analysis revealed that higher activity levels were associated with reduced fatigue (p=0.008).
-The mean (±SD) CIS-fatigue score was 30.9 ± 12.3 among the patients with a high activity level and 35.7 ± 12.8 among the patients with a low activity level (p=0.015).
+A total of 167 patients were included in the analysis; 25% had a low activity level and 75% had a high activity level.
+A regression analysis revealed that higher activity levels were associated with reduced fatigue (P = 0.008).
+The mean ± SD CIS fatigue score was 30.9 ± 12.3 among the patients with a high activity level and 35.7 ± 12.8 among the patients with a low activity level (P = 0.03).
 Pain, disability, coping, and cognition were not associated significantly with daily activity level.

-Conclusions Among patients with RA, a higher level of daily physical activity was associated with reduced levels of fatigue.
-This relationship was not explained by differences in gender, age, disease duration, pain, disability, or other fatigue-related factors. © 2013 American College of Rheumatology.
+Among patients with RA, a higher level of daily physical activity was associated with reduced levels of fatigue.
+This relationship was not explained by differences in sex, age, disease duration, pain, disability, or other fatigue-related factors.